akihiko47/Path-Tracing/README.md

 ```
 ./RedEye filter example-scene.png 15 10 0.1
 ```
+> [!TIP]
-Note that these parameters will work pretty poorly for a very noisy image.
+> Note that these parameters will work pretty poorly for a very noisy image.
-To see better results you can increase the number of samples per pixel to about 2000.
+> To see better results you can increase the number of samples per pixel to about 2000.
-Here's what it's gonna look like:
+> Here's what it's gonna look like:

 | Original image | Filtered image |
 | -------------- | -------------- |